 EMERGENCY WATER SUPPLY FOR FIRE FIGHTING

-The water source will not be from a cistern as there is a hydrant located across the road approximately 200 feet north-northwest of the residence.
-The residence will have overhead sprinklers installed.
-Contact the Boulder Mountain fire protection district (303-581-5132) for more information and specific details.
+The water source will be from a community cistern and a domestic cistern will be located under the foundation.
+Contact the Lyons fire protection district (303-441-3900) for more information and specific details.

 FUELS REDUCTION